310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 - Scout Story
 - Yuuki Yoshino
 - Story Index
 description: "[ES!]
-Midori has to make a lot of signboards for the shopping district's fair.
+Midori has to make a lot of signboards for the shopping district’s fair.
 As he was feeling extremely depressed about it, Tetora and the others offer to split the workload between them."
 permalink: colorful_autumn/
 ---
 <div class="preview-wrapper reverse" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">